allenlin90/alto-dashboard/README.md

 4. App optimization
    1. Code splitting and tree shaking.
    2. Note - Next.js 13 uses `Rust` engine to compile without using `babel` which requires further research.
+5. Micro-fontend architecture to separate as
+   1. App shell to contain the features
+   2. Drag and drop on floorplan in the grid view
+   3. Dashboard and reports

 ---